dnboptimizer/dnboptimizer.github.io/ecosystem/cds.md

 The Business Profile entity will be used to store the firmographic information retrieved from Dun & Bradstreet.
 The Business Profile entities should **not** be edited to avoid any unforeseen side effects.

-**Note: Once the Data Integration project is setup the Accounts entity will be read only.
+**Note: Once the Data Integration project is set up the Accounts entity will be read-only.
 If there is data in the Accounts entity we recommend you delete it first.
 See [Manage data in Excel](https://docs.microsoft.com/en-us/powerapps/data-platform-interactive-excel)**

 **Note: Do not delete the records in the Organizations entity as the flows use them.
 Deleting them will cause the flows to stop working.**